erezushi/pokemon-randomizer/README.md

 Options:

-* n: number of random pokemon to generate
+* number: number of random pokemon to generate
-* e: choose only fully evolved pokemon
+* evolved: choose only fully evolved pokemon
+* type: choose only pokemon of this type
+* superEffective: choose only pokemon super effective against this type
+* unique: choose unique pokemon

 Examples: